Book here

 pelecanus-isla-contoy-mx

-Isla Contoy, one of the Natural Protected Areas of the state of Quintana Roo, is nationally recognized as one of the crucial biodiversity preservation areas in southern Mexico.
+Isla Contoy, one of the Natural Protected Areas of Quintana Roo, is nationally recognized as one of the crucial biodiversity preservation areas in southern Mexico.

-Isla Contoy National Park has stood out as an exclusive tourist-recreational site with a limited number of visitors per day.
+Isla Contoy National Park has stood out as an exclusive tourist-recreational site with a limited number of daily visitors.

 These actions maintain the ecosystems and their functions (regulation of the continental phase of the hydrological cycle, aquifer recharge, stabilization of the local climate), values (biological resources, fisheries, and water supply), and attributes (refuge of biological diversity, cultural heritage, and traditional uses).